-- Buccal samples on Bode Buccal DNA CollectorTM devices (one punch per 25ul amplification reaction) - Blood and buccal samples on nonlytic storage card punches (e.g., S&S 903; one punch per 25μl amplification reaction)
+- Buccal samples on Bode Buccal DNA CollectorTM devices - Blood and buccal samples on nonlytic cards (e.g., S&S 903)

-Pretreat nonlytic sample types with the PunchSolutionTM Kit (Cat.# DC9271) to lyse samples before adding the PCR amplification mix.
+Pretreat nonlytic sample types with the PunchSolutionTM Kit (Cat.# DC9271) to lyse the samples before adding the PCR amplification mix.
 For more information, see the PunchSolutionTM Kit Technical Manual #TMD038.
 Failure to pretreat these samples may result in incomplete profiles.